What Does a Data Analyst Do?

 "With the increase in the amount of data available and advanced technical skills, obtaining a university degree specifically in data analytics provides the ability to master the necessary skills for the current marketplace," McKenzie said.

-Finding an internship during your studies can give you important hands-on experience that stands out when applying for data analyst jobs, McKenzie said, while joining industry associations for data analytics, statistics and operations research can provide key networking opportunities to grow your career.
+Finding an internship during your studies can give you essential hands-on experience that stands out when applying for data analyst jobs, McKenzie said, while joining industry associations for data analytics, statistics and operations research can provide key networking opportunities to grow your career.

 Data Analyst vs. Data Scientist